ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/1_DowloadingGameMaker.md

 At the moment there are 4 categories of Game Maker products to choose from

-* **Free**: This gives you access to all features in Game Maker, let's you test your games from Game Maker.
+* **Free**: This gives you access to all of Game Maker's features, and let's you test your games from Game Maker.
 But if you want to export the game and share it with your friends, then GXC is your only option for the free version
 * **Creator**: Exports to Mac + Windows ( + everything from previous tiers )
 * **Indie**:  Exports to Android + iOS exports ( + everything from previous tiers )
 * **Enterprise**: Exports to everything GameMaker supports, including Playstation, XBox, and Switch